nitvob/movie-trailer-streaming-app/README.md

    ```

 5. **Run the Spring Boot Application**

    ```bash
    mvn spring-boot:run
    ```

-Once both the frontend and backend are running, you should be able to access the trailer site from your web browser on the localhost:8080.
+Once both the frontend and backend are running, you should be able to access the trailer site from your web browser on localhost:8080.

----
+## Knowledge and Skills Gained

-Happy coding! 🚀
+Through this project, I strengthened my skills in building and deploying full-stack applications.
+I gained hands-on experience with Spring Boot for backend development, particularly in designing REST APIs and integrating with a MongoDB database.
+On the frontend, I honed my React skills, including managing state and making HTTP requests with Axios.
+This project also improved my understanding of client-server interaction and deploying applications locally, solidifying my ability to manage end-to-end application workflows.